- Collection Overview

 He died in June 1990 at the age of 97.

-Continued transfers of records from the Woodrow Wilson School of Public and International Affairs are expected indefinitely.
+Continued transfers of records from the Princeton School of Public and International Affairs are expected indefinitely.

 - Archival Appraisal Information: